AdobeDocs/commerce-php/src/pages/developer/framework/url-library.md

 ---
-group: php-developer-guide
+title: URL Library | Commerce PHP Extensions
-title: URL Library
+description: Use this library in your Adobe Commerce and Magento Ooen Source components to work with URLs.
 contributor_name: Adarsh Manickam
 contributor_link: https://github.com/drpayyne
 ---

-## Overview
+# URL library

 This URL library provides numerous utilities to work with URLs.
 Some of the most useful URL utilities are described below.